npnpatidar/rajasthan/docs/RAS/3_Ethics/4_Gandhian_Ethics.md

   - Opposes anthropocentrism (human-centeredness).
   - Human and nature are co-existent.
   - Nature can fulfill human needs but not human greed.
-  - Arne Næss: Gandhian thought can solve environmental problems.
+  - Arne Næss(book - Gandhi and Nuclear Age): Gandhian thought can solve environmental problems.
 - **Change of Heart (Hridaya Parivartan):**
   - Believe in transforming the individual via changing one's heart.
 - **Economic Ideas:**